AlexanderORuban/MovieFinder/README.md

 MovieFinder is a simple yet helpful application that allows you to organize movies by genre and rating, store them in a database, and receive personalized recommendations based on your search results.

+## Live Application

+You can view the running application at [MovieFinder](http://aruban.greenriverdev.com/).

 ## Features

 - **Submit Movie Recommendations:** Users can submit their favorite movies, which will be added to the database.